Phillip Hughes: Tributes

 Sydney rapper Urthboy released "Nambucca Boy" as a tribute to Hughes.
 Matthew Wade also has a likeness of Hughes tattooed on his right forearm.

-In the first home Ashes series since Hughes' passing, Australia decided to extend play to the 5th day on the First Ashes Test in 2017, which coincided with the third anniversary of his passing, with David Warner looking skyward as he scored past 63*; the Barmy Army sang a light-hearted parody as a tribute to Hughes to the tune of "Winter Wonderland".
+In the first home Ashes series since Hughes's passing, Australia decided to extend play to the fifth day on the first Ashes Test in 2017, which coincided with the third anniversary of his passing, with David Warner looking skyward as he scored past 63*; the Barmy Army sang a light-hearted parody as a tribute to Hughes to the tune of "Winter Wonderland".
 Australia won the first test at The Gabba, Brisbane, by 10 wickets.

 A road bridge on the Pacific Highway over the Nambucca River near his rural NSW hometown of Macksville has been named after Hughes.